LeandroHaraoka/pg-pglsql-utilities/README.md

 # pg-pglsql-utilities
-This repository contains useful code that were helpful during my Postgres journey.
+This repository contains useful code that I've found helpful during my Postgres journey.

 All tips are welcome, feel confortable to contribute.